William G Macfarlane,

 Madame Marchand, Dieppe, France

-Madame Marchand, of Dieppe, mother of Georges Marchand (qv) who published cards of his first 165 photographs including DIEPPE. – La jetée un jour de tempete8which went on to sell a hundred thousand copies9.
+Madame Marchand, of Dieppe, mother of Georges Marchand (above) who published cards of his first 165 photographs including DIEPPE. – La jetée un jour de tempete (The pier on a stormy day) which went on to sell a hundred thousand copies9.

 Marco Marcovici, Brussels, Belgium